sandeepseeram-techfirst/intel_mlops_certification/Data_Management_Feature_Engineering/introduction.md

 - Central Storage for both structured and unstructured data.
 - Supported by Apache Hadoop, Apache Spark, Amazon S3 and Google BigQuery.

+#### Data Versioning
+- Ensures reproducibility and traceability in ML projects.